GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 <sec:ssl:single_source:experiments:pre-processing>

-To measure the impact of the input representation, we run the training process with each aforementioned encoding choice (see @sec:ssl:single_source:method:pre-processing).
+To measure the impact of the input representation, we run the training process with each encoding choice (see @sec:ssl:single_source:method:pre-processing).
 The number of channels depends on the selected method and varies from 1 to 4.
-The network architecture's first convolutional layer is naturally scaled in consequence.
+The network architecture's first convolutional layer is naturally scaled accordingly.

 #include "tables/input_features.typ"

-// TODO: Hence, the choice of the encoding method for the acoustic data has a substantial impact on the difficulty of this task.
 @table:ssl:single_source:input_features summarizes the method's performance using different input features.
 We report the corresponding channel dimension of the resulting tensor for each set of cues.
 On the one hand, both complex-to-real #acr("STFT") polar and Cartesian mappings yield substantially different results.
 Indeed, despite having the same underlying data, those two representations do not offer the network the same performance.
 The polar projection proved to be harder to learn from.
-Also, both Cartesian and polar projections lead to more unstable training compared to the interaural features.
+Also, both Cartesian and polar projections lead to more unstable training than the interaural features.
 The Cartesian features perform the same as the interaural ones in training but lead to a less robust convergence on the validation set.
 Despite the final performance being comparable, training our neural network on interaural features is significantly more repeatable and robust.
 Hence, the #acr("ILD") #acr("IPD") combination is shown to generalize better and have stronger stability.